douglampe/codetender/README.md

     codetender new ../relative/path/to/folder new_folder_name

 You will be prompted for each token to replace and the replacement text.
 Codetender will then create a folder and copy the files into the folder.
-If the files come from a git repository, the `.git` folder will be deleted to disconnedt it from the original remote branch.
+If the files come from a git repository, the `.git` folder will be deleted to disconnect it from the original remote branch.
 Finally, codetender will replace all of the tokens as specified in file names, folder names, and file content.

 ## Rename Tokens in Existing Folder